IceLuna/Eagle/docs/source/eagle_editor.rst

 Allows you to change the editor preferences, such as `snapping` values and `style`.
 As was described in the `viewport`_ section, `snapping` values affect the way you can move objects around.

+Also, you can specify an additional key that will terminate the game-simulation.

 .. image:: imgs/editor_prefs.png
    :align: center